 Trigger #7: Fluoride

 Most adults in fluoridated communities are ingesting between 1.6 and 6.6 mg of fluoride per day from water, which is more than enough to suppress thyroid function.
-Fluoride may act as a trigger in inducing thyroid cell death and inflammation and lead to the development of thyroiditis/autoimmune thyroiditis.
-(13-26)
+Fluoride may act as a trigger in inducing thyroid cell death and inflammation, and may lead to the development of thyroiditis (inflammation of the thyroid), including autoimmune thyroiditis.

-To remove fluoride, you have to know where to find it, and you’ll probably be surprised by some of the sources: dental treatments, certain medications, supplements, bottled beverages, teas (especially the red and black varieties), canned food items, chewing tobacco, toothpaste, and water (in fluoridated communities) can all contain fluoride.
+To remove fluoride from our lives, we need to know where to find it, and you’ll probably be surprised by some of the sources aside from dental treatments: certain medications, supplements, bottled beverages, teas (especially the red and black varieties), canned food items, chewing tobacco, toothpaste, and water (in fluoridated communities) can all contain fluoride.

 Some people have reported improvement in thyroid symptoms and thyroid function tests following removing fluoride from their lifestyle.

-Another option is having a plumber or handyman install an under the sink reverse osmosis unit.
+Another option is having a plumber or handyman install an under-the-sink reverse osmosis unit.
 These typically cost around $200 and provide a consistent, daily source of water without fluoride.
-I recommend that you use the fluoride-free water for cooking and drinking, for your pets, and family.
+I recommend that you use the fluoride-free water for cooking and drinking, for your pets, and for your family.

-It should be noted that boiling water concentrates the fluoride instead of getting rid of it, while freezing the water does not affect the concentration of fluoride.
-Bottled water isn’t a safe go-to either since some contain fluoride (see http://fluoridealert.org/content/bottled-water/ for more information).
-(27)
+It should be noted that boiling water concentrates the fluoride instead of getting rid of it, while freezing water does not affect the concentration of fluoride.
+Bottled water isn’t a safe go-to either, since some contain fluoride (see Fluoridealert.org for more information).

-Water delivery services will deliver fluoride-free water to your home or office, if installing your own filter isn’t an option.
+If installing your own filter isn’t an option, water delivery services will deliver fluoride-free water to your home or office.

-If you want to get more involved, join the Fluoride Action Network (http://fluoridealert.org/), an advocacy organization dedicated to broadening the awareness of fluoride toxicity.
-(28)
+If you want to get more involved, join the Fluoride Action Network, an advocacy organization dedicated to broadening the awareness of fluoride toxicity.

-In addition to removing fluoride from your day to day life, you can also utilize supplements to help you recover from long term fluoride use.
+In addition to removing fluoride from your day-to-day life, supplements can help you recover from long-term fluoride use.
 A recent study done in rats has shown that taurine, a major constituent of bile, can partially alleviate thyroid dysfunction caused by fluoride!
-Taurine and other bile boosting ingredients can be found in the Rootcology Liver & Gallbladder Support.
-(29)
+Rootcology Liver & Gallbladder Support contains taurine and other bile-boosting ingredients.

 Getting Better Dental Care

-I’ve mentioned the term “biological dentistry” here a few times, and I want to give you a better understanding of what this is exactly because I truly believe it to be a safer way to maintain a healthy mouth — something we’ve established is important to your overall health — especially if you have Hashimoto’s or other autoimmune disease.
+I’ve mentioned the term “biological dentistry” here a few times, and I want to give you a better understanding of what this is exactly, because I truly believe it to be a safer way to maintain a healthy mouth — something we’ve established is important to your overall health — especially if you have Hashimoto’s or another autoimmune disease.

 Biological dentistry is a branch of dentistry that looks at the connection between oral care and the health status of the rest of the body.
 While most traditional dentists focus only on “rescue care” rather than prevention, biological dentists try to prevent health problems that may originate from exposure to certain procedures and materials.